HL7/davinci-pas/input/pagecontent/usecases.md

 {::options parse_block_html="true" /}

 NOTE:
+§§

-1. The intermediary **SHALL** always exchange a FHIR bundle with the EHR (figure 2.3)
+1. §use-3:The intermediary **SHALL** always exchange a FHIR bundle with the EHR (figure 2.3)§
-2. The intermediary **SHALL** convert the FHIR bundle to and from an X12 278 (and optionally to an X12 275) if necessary to meet the HIPAA  transaction requirements
+2. §use-4:The intermediary **SHALL** convert the FHIR bundle to and from an X12 278 (and optionally to an X12 275) if necessary to meet the HIPAA  transaction requirements§
 3. The intermediary is responsible for obtaining a status of the PA request from the Payer (may use the X12 278 Inquiry) when requested by the EHR
-4. The intermediary **MAY** convert the X12 278 to and from a FHIR bundle and exchange it with a payer as long as the PA request and response are in an X12 278 format at some time between the exchange with the EHR  and the payer
+4. §use-5:The intermediary **MAY** convert the X12 278 to and from a FHIR bundle and exchange it with a payer as long as the PA request and response are in an X12 278 format at some time between the exchange with the EHR  and the payer§
+§§

 #### Is Prior Authorization Required?
 In some cases, the provider may know beforehand whether PA is required for a given service (either because of intimate familiarity with a given payer's requirements or because of broad consistency across payers).
 However, in most cases, the need for prior authorization will be uncertain.
 Ideally, initiation of prior authorization will occur as part of a workflow that includes verification of payer coverage and determination that prior authorization is required using the [Coverage Requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) implementation guide.
 As shown in the above diagram, this can be accomplished using [CDS Hooks](https://cds-hooks.hl7.org).
 The goal of the Burden Reduction IGs is to move from Telephone, FAX, Portal, and mail to electronic transaction defined by these three IGs.
 We recognize it will take time for provider and payer to fully implement these IGs and that certain PAs may never be implemented due to complexity.
 However, the intent is to move as rapidly as possible to full support of these IGs by Payer, providers and any required intermediaries.
 As well, government-regulated payers will have to implement this IG for all PAs.